zsjiang99/luck-codeer.github.io/_pages/about.md

 Hello, I am a final-year Master's student at the University of Science and Technology of China (USTC), under the supervision of Professor Qiu Bensheng.
 I obtained my Bachelor's degree in 2022 from the College of Communication Engineering at Jilin University.

 My research interests include AI, chip design, 3D FPGA, cryogenic semiconductors, MRI, and multi-agent systems.
 I am currently completing my final year at USTC.
-I welcome discussions and collaborations on related research topics.
+Welcome to discuss with me on related research topics!

 # 🔥 News